 Methodology: Optum Idaho's policy is to respond to all phone calls, voicemails and emailed/written inquiries from members and providers within two (2) business days.
 This data is maintained and tracked in an internal database by Optum Idaho's Customer Service Department.

-Analysis: During Q2, the data indicated that the standard of 100% of inquiries acknowledged within 2 business days was again met.
+Analysis: During Q3, a total of 20 requests were received.
+All inquiries were acknowledged within 2 business days.